 By visiting our website or completing any of our online forms, you consent to our storing and using your PII for the reasons provided in this notice.
 You also consent to our using it to reply to your request as well as to contact you in the future, whether or not at your request, to provide you with additional information.

 Note that we might also be required to comply with all applicable privacy laws and regulations to record and maintain certain PII from you by monitoring email and other network traffic.

 Your PII may be combined with information we receive from other sources, or it may be provided to other organizations we work with.
-This section details that sharing of your PII.
+This section details that transfer of your PII.